weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

   </TabItem>
 </Tabs>

-### Nomenclature changes
+### Terminology changes (e.g. class -> collection)

-Some of the nomenclature within the Weaviate ecosystem is changing, and the client nomenclature has changed accordingly:
+Some of the terms within the Weaviate ecosystem are changing, and the client has changed accordingly:

 - A "class", in the sense of a set of objects, is a "collection".
 - The Weaviate "schema" can be accessed through "collection configuration".

-Due to the architectural changes as well as evolving nomenclature, expect to find differences in the way you interact with Weaviate.
+Due to the architectural changes as well as changes to the terminology, most of the API has been changed.
+Expect to find differences in the way you interact with Weaviate.

 For example, `client.collections.list_all()` is the replacement for `client.schema.get()`.

-[Manage collections](/developers/weaviate/manage-data/collections#read-all-collection-definitions) has more details and additional sample code for working with collections.
+[Manage data](../../manage-data/index.md) has more details and additional sample code for working with data, such as [working with collections](../../manage-data/collections.mdx).
+See [searches](../../search/index.md) for further details on various queries and filters.

 ### Collection creation from JSON